tachiyomiorg/website/src/help/faq/README.md

 You can find the list of extensions to download [here](/extensions/)
 :::

+#### I'm having problems installing an extension, what can I do?
+In some cases, your phone might have some issues downloading and automatically installing an extension.
+In those cases, you can manually download and install the extension yourself.
+Go to the [extension list](extensions/), find the extension you want, and click **Download**.
+Once the .apk file has been downloaded, use your file manager to find it and open it.
+A prompt to install it as an app should pop up.
+Once it is done installing, it will be automatically added to Tachiyomi as a source.

 #### How do I allow third-party installations?
 ::::: el-tabs
 :::: el-tab-pane label="Android 8.0 and higher"